brianom95/brianom95.github.io/_posts/2022-06-10-dingle-adventure-race.md

 Soup and beers at the finish line were well earned and the medals were worn with pride.
 All in all a great event that lived up to the hype.
 Between the ocean views, the rugged mountain and the atmosphere they create, this truly feels like an adventure.
 Great to have had Conor alongside for it too, and for us to finally put our kayaking skills to some use.
 Even if our lead was short lived.

-Katie & I stayed in a B&B with a balcony view of Mount Brandon after.
+I stayed in a B&B with a balcony view of Mount Brandon after.
 We explored the peninsula from the road that day, and from the water on Sunday.
 A particularly stormy Dingle Sea Safari was worth it for the dolphins and puffins, but our stomachs took a while to agree.
-A very memorable weekend and one I'm super glad we managed to fit in.
+A very memorable weekend.